gchowell/SubEpiPredict-Toolbox/README.md

     user can select whether the sub-epidemics start synchronously at time 0 or asynchronously at different times as defined by parameter C_thr.

+# Installation requirements

+The n-subepidemic framework toolbox requires a MATLAB installation.

+# Fitting the model to your data

+To use the toolbox to fit the ensemble n-subepidemic framework to your data, you just need to:

+    download the code
+    open a MATLAB session
+    define the model parameter values and time series parameters by editing options.m run the function Run_subepidemicFramework.m

+# Plotting the fits of the top-ranked models and parameter estimates

+After fitting the model to your data, you can use the toolbox to plot the model fits and parameter estimates as follows:

+    define the model parameter values and time series parameters by editing options.m run the function plotFit_subepidemicFramework.m

+# Plotting the top-ranked subepidemic model profiles and the corresponding AIC values

+After fitting the model to your data, you can use the toolbox to plot the subepidemic profiles and AICc values as follows:

+    define the model parameter values and time series parameters by editing options.m run the function plotRankings_subepidemicFramework.m

+# Generating and plotting forecasts of the top-ranked and ensemble subepidemic models

+After fitting the model to your data, you can use the toolbox to plot forecasts derived from the top-ranked and ensemble subepidemic models as follows:

+    define the model parameter values and time series parameters by editing options.m and options_forecast.m run the function plotRankings_subepidemicFramework.m

+After fitting the model to your data, you can use the toolbox to plot the subepidemic profiles and AICc values as follows:

+    define the model parameter values and time series parameters by editing options.m run the function plotForecast_subepidemicFramework.m